Apple's home-grown Maps leaves users lost

 While in theory it will be possible for Apple to update Maps with a software fix, the problems appear to be "pretty profound and pretty fundamental," said Marcus Thielking, co-founder of Skobbler, maker of the popular GPS Navigation 2 app, built using the crowdsourced OpenStreetMap platform.

-Google, for its part, did not say whether it would do a Google Maps apps for iOS 6.
+Google, for its part, did not say whether it would do a Google Maps app for iOS 6.
 Users now have to access Google Maps through the browser.

 "Our goal is to make Google Maps available to everyone who wants to use it, regardless of device, browser, or operating system," the company said in a statement.

-(Additional reporting by Roberta Cowan in Amsterdam; , editing by Peter Henderson and Richard Chang)
+(Additional reporting by Alistair Barr in San Francisco and Roberta Cowan in Amsterdam; Editing by Peter Henderson, Richard Chang and Alex Richardson)